buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Self |
 | **Duration**: | 1 minute |

 You communicate with your Patron and ask up to three questions that can be answered with a yes or no. You must ask your questions before the spell ends.
 You receive a correct answer for each question.
 Divine beings aren' \*\*t necessarily omniscient, so you might receive an *unclear* as an answer if a question pertains to information that lies beyond the Patron' \*\*s knowledge.
-In a case where a one-word answer could be misleading or contrary to the Patron' \*\*s interests, the Narrator might offer a short phrase as an answer instead.
+In a case where a one-word answer could be misleading or contrary to the Patron' \*\*s interests, the Game Master might offer a short phrase as an answer instead.

 If you cast the spell two or more times before the next dawn, there is a cumulative 25\% chance for each casting after the first that you get no answer.
-The Narrator makes this roll in secret.
+The Game Master makes this roll in secret.

 **NOTE:** you must be at least a Follower to be able to cast this spell.